minprog/programmeren-2/problems/adventure-more/adventure.md

 Then write a loop to read the room data:

-1. read a line
+1. read one line into a string
 2. `split()` it into a list, making sure you split on the TAB character ("\t")
 3. create a new room object using the data from the list
 4. add the room to `self.rooms` for later use, mapping the room ID to the room object itself
 5. go to 1

-Make sure the loop ends as soon as `readline` returns *just* a newline character.
+Make sure the loop ends as soon as `readline` returns *just* a newline character (think well about designing your loop!).
 Also, don't forget to clean the data.
 Each line has a newline character at the end, and this character should *not* end up in the room object description!
-Recall how to remove a stray newline from the end of a string?
+Recall from lecture how to remove a stray newline from the end of a string?

 Having done the above should lead to a fully initialized `self.rooms` dictionary: